-The experiment commenced in one village in October 2016, in which all 95 residents now receive monthly unconditional cash payments of about 23 USD (€21) per month, amounting to roughly half of the average income in rural Kenya.
+An initial pilot study commenced in one village in October 2016, in which all 95 residents now receive monthly unconditional cash payments of about 23 USD (€21) per month, amounting to roughly half of the average income in rural Kenya.
 Payments will continue in this village for 12 years.
 At the time of this writing, only this initial “test village” is receiving a basic income.
-GiveDirectly’s current objective is to launch the full experiment in September 2017.
+GiveDirectly’s current objective is to launch its full experiment in September 2017.

 In the full study, 300 villages will be randomly assigned to one of four groups: three treatment groups, in which all residents receive some form of unconditional cash transfer, and a control group of villages in which no cash transfers are given to any residents.

 In the first treatment group, which will include 40 villages, residents will receive cash payments of about 23 USD every month for 12 years (as in the initial test village).
 In the second, containing 80 villages, residents will receive monthly cash payments of the same amount, but only for two years.
 In the third, also containing 80 villages, residents will receive a lump-sum payment equal in amount to the two-year basic income.
 (Note that, ignoring their time-boundedness, the schemes implemented in the first two treatment groups do meet BIEN’s definition of ‘basic income’.)